Howard Frumkin Steering Committee Member Howard...

 Steering Committee Member

-Howard Frumkin is Professor Emeritus of Environmental and Occupational Health Sciences at the University of Washington School of Public Health, where he served as Dean from 2010-2016.
-He is an internist, environmental and occupational medicine specialist, and epidemiologist, who has worked in academia and public service.
-From 2005 to 2010 he held leadership roles at the U.S. Centers for Disease Control and Prevention, first as director of the National Center for Environmental Health and Agency for Toxic Substances and Disease Registry (NCEH/ATSDR), and later as Special Assistant to the CDC Director for Climate Change and Health.
-During his tenure NCEH/ATSDR created programs in Climate Change and in Healthy Community Design; launched training programs for college students, doctoral students, and post-docs; expanded its Biomonitoring and Environmental Public Health Tracking programs; and launched its National Conversation on Public Health and Chemical Exposures.
-From 1990 to 2005, he was Professor and Chair of Environmental and Occupational Health at Emory University's Rollins School of Public Health and Professor of Medicine at Emory Medical School.
+Howard Frumkin is Professor Emeritus of Environmental and Occupational Health Sciences at the University of Washington School of Public Health, where he served as Dean from 2010-2016, and Senior Vice President of Trust for Public Land, a national nonprofit that protects land and creates parks and greenspaces for generations to come.
+He is an internist, environmental and occupational medicine specialist, and epidemiologist, who has worked in academia and public service, including leading the “Our Planet, Our Health” initiative at the Wellcome Trust in London, directing the National Center for Environmental Health and Agency for Toxic Substances and Disease Registry (NCEH/ATSDR) at the US Centers for Disease Control and Prevention (CDC), and serving as Professor and Chair of Environmental and Occupational Health at Emory University's Rollins School of Public Health and Professor of Medicine at Emory Medical School.

 Planetary Health Alliance